MOST BEAUTIFUL PLACES IN RUSSIA TO VISIT

-It has many world records and impressive figures; the largest freshwater lake in the world by volume and the seventh large by surface area, the deepest lake in the world (max depth 1600m), the oldest lake in the world (25 million years).
+It has many world records and impressive figures; the largest freshwater lake in the world by volume and the seventh large by surface area, the deepest lake (max depth 1600m), the oldest lake (25 million years).

-The fastest way to get here is to fly to Irkutsk or if you have more time and seek for adventure take famous Trans-Siberian railway all the way from Moscow, it’ll take you 4 days to get here.
+The fastest way to get here is to fly to Irkutsk, or if you have more time and seek adventure, take the famous Trans-Siberian railway all the way from Moscow.
+It’ll take you 4 days to get here.

-The summer capital of Russia has gained back its popularity in the last years Sochi.
-First holding Winter Olympic Games and then being one of the main FIFA World Cup cities it is an one of the most interesting places in Russia.
+The summer capital of Russia has gained back its popularity in the last years, Sochi.
+First holding Winter Olympic Games and then being one of the main FIFA World Cup cities, it is one of Russia’s most interesting places.

 In winter people come here for skiing and snowboarding, there are some great slopes.

 It’s easy to get here from any Russian city there are plenty of flights and trains going this way.